 Ten years ago Nobel Laureate and former UBC Psychology professor Daniel Kahneman received an honorary UBC degree alongside his wife Anne Treisman, also a former UBC Psychology professor and a 2011 National Medical of Science Laureate.

-Kahneman earned the Nobel Prize in 2002 for integrating psychological research into economics, particularly concerning human judgement and decision-making under uncertainty.
+In 2002, Kahneman earned the Nobel Memorial Prize in Economic Sciences for integrating psychological research into economics, particularly concerning human judgement and decision-making under uncertainty.
 Kahneman and Treisman are professors of psychology at Princeton University.

 In Spring 2004, Anne Treisman delivered this inspiring acceptance speech to UBC’s graduating Class of 2004.

 Anne Treisman address to the UBC Congregation | May 26th, 2004

 I’d like first to congratulate all my new fellow-graduands.
 This is a great class to belong to!